nearform/openshift-ansible/reference-architecture/aws-ansible/README.md

 This repository contains the scripts used to deploy an OpenShift Container Platform or OpenShift Origin environment based off of the Reference Architecture Guide for OCP 3.3 on Amazon Web Services.

 ## Overview
-The repository contains Ansible playbooks which deploy 3 Masters in different availability zones, 2 infrastructure nodes and 2 applcation nodes.
-The Infrastrucute and Application nodes are split between two availbility zones.
+The repository contains Ansible playbooks which deploy 3 Masters in different availability zones, 3 infrastructure nodes and 2 applcation nodes.
+The Infrastrucute and Application nodes are split between availbility zones.
 The playbooks deploy a Docker registry and scale the router to the number of Infrastruture nodes.

 ![Architecture](images/arch.jpg)